Published on July 20th, 2016 | by ddeupree1

 No. Macular holes and age-related macular degeneration are two separate and distinct eye conditions, although the symptoms for each are similar.
 Both conditions are common in people 60 and over.
 Your eye doctor will know the difference.

 Most of the eye’s interior is filled with vitreous, a gel-like substance that fills about 80 percent of the eye and helps it maintain a round shape.
 The vitreous contains millions of fine fibers that are attached to the surface of the retina.
 As we age, the vitreous slowly shrinks and pulls away from the retinal surface.
 Natural fluids fill the area where the vitreous has contracted.
 This is normal.
 In most cases, there are no adverse effects.
 Some patients may experience a small increase in floaters, which are little “cobwebs” or specks that seem to float about in your field of vision.

 However, if the vitreous is firmly attached to the retina when it pulls away, it can tear the retina and create a macular hole.
-Also, once the vitreous has pulled away from the surface of the retina, some of the fibers can remain on the retinal surface and can contract.
+Also, once the vitreous pulls away from the surface of the retina, some of the fibers can remain on the retinal surface and can contract.
 This increases tension on the retina and can lead to a macular hole.
-In either case, the fluid that has replaced the shrunken vitreous can then seep through the hole onto the macula, blurring and distorting central vision.
+In either case, the fluid that displaces the shrunken vitreous can then seep through the hole onto the macula, blurring and distorting central vision.

-Macular holes can also occur from eye disorders, such as high myopia (nearsightedness), macular pucker, and retinal detachment; eye disease, such diabetic retinopathy and Best’s disease; and injury to the eye.
+Macular holes can also occur as a complication of eye disorders, such as high myopia (nearsightedness), macular pucker, and retinal detachment; eye disease, such diabetic retinopathy and Best’s disease; and injury to the eye.